zjuwrd/Mynori/README.md

 ## 2. testing
+The codes for photon-mapping-related algorithm locate in `./src/integrator/`.

 The scene resources for debiasing-method tests locate in scenes/extra/water-caustic.
 To test debiased photon mapping, run the following command:

 ```bash